margaretkhendre/Employee-Analysis-vs-SQL-Challenge/README.md

 ## Data Engineering
-Tables have been createed for each of the 6 CSV files from Pewlett Hackard in this Table Schema.
+Tables have been created for each of the 6 CSV files from Pewlett Hackard in this Table Schema.
 (Also located in the EmployeeSQL folder.)

-Create tables for each of the 6 CSV files

 Titles